 Parents are – in many situations – allowed to travel with their children.
-This applies if you have lawful custody of your child and continues to apply even if the child’s other parent does not want you to travel with them.
-However, individuals cannot take their own child in order to commit an illegal or criminal act.
+This applies if you have lawful custody of your child and continue to apply even if the child’s other parent does not want you to travel with them.
+However, individuals cannot take their children to commit an illegal or criminal act.

 You Were Carrying Out a Citizen’s Arrest